wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 2.0.9 =
+* Done the code formatting and removal of unnecessary php syntax.

 = 2.0.8 =
 * Removed unnecessary css from the plugins frontend css.